HBPMedical/mip-docs/algorithms.md

 # Federated Analysis Algorithms Descriptions

-More information on the available federated analysis algorithms, although retrievable through the individual component list, can be directly found on our  [GitHub](https://github.com/madgik/exareme/tree/22.2.3/Exareme-Docker/src/mip-algorithms)
+More information on the available federated analysis algorithms, although retrievable through the individual component list, can be directly found on [https://github.com/madgik/exareme/tree/24.3.0/Exareme-Docker/src/mip-algorithms](https://github.com/madgik/exareme/tree/24.3.0/Exareme-Docker/src/mip-algorithms)

 This includes documentation on existing algorithm federation approach as well as information related to creating a new algorithm.